 2023 Update: What Ever Happened to the Tiny House Movement?

 Tiny houses started as a minimalist revolution.
 They ended up as an Instagram aesthetic.

 Clear Creek County has regulations specific to tiny homes explained in a PDF by their Planning Department.

-Routt County has a 27-page Informational Brochure including a PPT on Tiny Home Construction issued by the Routt County Regional Building Department in 2015 that applies to Steamboat Springs, Yampa and Oak Creek as well as unincorporated areas.
+Routt County Regional Building Department issued an informational brochure on tiny home construction in 2015 that applies to Steamboat Springs, Yampa and Oak Creek as well as unincorporated areas.